Careers guidance: statutory requirements (secondary)

 Who this applies to

-The Department for Education (DfE)'s statutory careers guidance applies to:
+The Department for Education (DfE)'s statutory careers guidance is for:

-• Academies and free schools (including alternative provision (AP) academies and free schools)
+• Free schools (including alternative provision academies and free schools)

 The requirements don't apply to non-maintained special schools and independent schools.